lucylow/Starfish/README.md

 ----
 ### Business Revenue Model

 **Starfish will be financially sustainable through it's revenue from the Subscription (Monthly fee) model**.
-Every payment is first made to the Marketplace contract and is held until the Subscription is expired or the Data provider is punished (should their data stop being available)
+Every payment is first made to the Marketplace contract and is held until the Subscription is expired or the Data provider stops making their data avaliable:

 * A Subscription holds the reference to instances of user-defined Contracts.
 * Contracts are the custom and user defined artifact that describe a data subscription service.